 I hope this gives someone what they need, as much as I have needed it, and not realize how important it really was.

-or others say Fronted.
+Although, others might say Peach Fronted.
 She is also my blog muse.
 I’ve had Georgie for 5 years, and love her to death.
 She’s like the biological baby I don’t have.
 Literally.
 Birds are like children; they are so smart, they are often compared to toddlers.
 She is lovely when you get to know her, but it takes time to get trust from a bird.
 Her daily routines are important, or she will let you know.

 Unfortunately, birds are the number one pets rehomed, and a lot never get a forever home.
 They could be taken to rescue or go from house to house.
 Instead of educating about birds, they put up a few hundred dollars in fees.
 My former roommate had gotten a bird from a rescue 45 minutes away.
 I looked them up online, and found birds who have been there for years.
 I picked out a bird I thought would be a good fit, and trekked our way to get her the next day.